 Where Gn is the number of seeds that germinated at 7 days, and GN is the total number of seeds sown (seeds set for germination).
 The plumule and radicle lengths (cm) were measured by random selection of three (3) germinated seeds and sprouted corms in each Petri-dish.
 Treatments were compared using analysis of variance (ANOVA) at 5% level of significance, and mean values were separated using Duncan Multiple Range Test.

-2.3 Qualitative determination of phytochemicals in aqueous shoot and root extracts of Petiveria alliacea
+2.3 Qualitative determination of phytochemicals in aqueous shoot and root extracts of P. alliacea

-Part of the sample was taken and used for screening of phytochemical constituents present in the shoot and root extracts of Petiveria alliacea, using standard procedures with modifications [33,34].
-Tannin was determined using Braymer’s test [36,33]; the saponins by emulsion formation method [35]; flavonoids by using the ammonia test [34]; terpenoids by dissolving samples in chloroform and conc. sulphuric acid [31]; cardiac glycosides by using the Keller-Killani test [36]; alkaloids using Mayer’s [38,29] and Draggendorff’s test [37,36]; anthraquinones using Borntrager’s test [31]; steroids using the acetic anhydride test [34]; and phenol using the ferric chloride test [38].
+Part of the sample was taken and used for screening of phytochemical constituents present in the shoot and root extracts of Petiveria alliacea, using standard procedures with modifications [37,38].
+Tannin was determined using Braymer’s test [37,40]; the saponins by emulsion formation method [39]; flavonoids by using the ammonia test [38]; terpenoids by dissolving samples in chloroform and conc. sulphuric acid [35]; cardiac glycosides by using the Keller-Killani test [36]; alkaloids using Mayer’s [42,33] and Draggendorff’s test [40,41]; anthraquinones using Borntrager’s test [35]; steroids using the acetic anhydride test [38]; and phenol using the ferric chloride test [42].